 How Much Does UWC Cost?

 UWC aspires to meet the demonstrated financial need of selected students, and we offer much more funding per student than other international schools.
-About 75% of Canadian students who attend UWC, do so with some sort of scholarship or financial aid.
-Given the financial pressures on UWC and the high need of many UWC students, it is a priority for us to make fair assessments of reasonable parental contributions.
-We are immensely grateful for all contributions we receive from parents: however large or small, these help us meet the needs of our students and secure the future of the UWC movement worldwide.
+About 75% of Canadian students who attend UWC do so with a scholarship or financial aid.
+Given the financial pressures on UWC and the financial needs of many UWC students, it is a priority for us to make fair assessments of reasonable parental contributions.
+We are immensely grateful for all contributions we receive from parents: however, large or small, these help us meet the needs of our students and secure the future of the UWC movement worldwide.

-The system the NCC uses to assess the financial aid a family qualifies for is similar to the system used by the Canada Student Loan Program and takes into consideration household income, assets and liabilities.
-Adjustments are made based on region, number of dependents, and other factors.
+The system the NCC uses to assess financial need is similar to the system used by the Canada Student Loan Program.
+It takes into consideration household income, assets, region, family size, and other factors.